stevekrouse/rose/README.md

   - console.log("hi") -> log "hi" to the console
   - const x = 1 -> create a constant x and set it to 1
   - someArray.forEach(sprite => sprite.move(10)) --> for each sprite in someArray, move that sprite by 10 steps

+- validate what you can type into the input boxes when editing number, strings, literals, etc

 - arrow key navigation
   - right - next sibling to right